Will-Griffiths-Ireland/Memoria/README.md

 * The music needs work :)
 * Adding a mode that doesn't use animations at all but still has the mechanics of making the player pause for a second or 2 before selecting cards.
 * Multiple saved states in local storage all connected to the username and parsing keys/values for their related settings.
 * Augmenting the 'low' quality card image mode with a 'pixel art' setting would be cool but a lot of hands-on crafting.
+* Building a full IOS app...

 ### **Internal Enhancements**